benrod407/backend-interview-task/README.md

 TLDR: To run the server and test it using a client script

-1. Open a terminal in the backend-interview-task folder, and run this commands one by one.
-Server will be set, listening to port 9001.
+1. Open a terminal in the backend-interview-task folder, and run these commands one by one.
+The server will be set, listening to port 9001.
     ```bash
     make deps
     make server